arunj123/TradingView-API/README.md

 ## Features

+- [x] Get TradingView's technical analysis for various timeframes.
-- [x] Premium features
+- [x] Search for markets and indicators.
-- [x] Automatically backtest many strategies and try many settings in a very little time
+- [x] Fetch chart data for specific symbols and timeframes.
-- [x] Get drawings you made on your chart
+- [x] Get drawings you made on your chart (requires authentication).
-- [x] Works with invite-only indicators
+- [x] Works with invite-only indicators (requires authentication).
-- [x] Unlimited simultaneous indicators
-- [x] Realtime
+- [x] Manage indicator access permissions for other users.
-- [x] Get TradingView's technical analysis
-- [x] Replay mode + Fake Replay mode (for free plan)
-- [x] Get values from a specific date range
-- [ ] TradingView socket server emulation
-- [ ] Interract with public chats
-- [ ] Get Screener top values
-- [ ] Get Hotlists
+- [ ] Realtime Data via WebSocket (Note: Currently under review/rework in this version)
-- [ ] Get Calendar
+- [ ] Replay Mode (Note: Currently under review/rework in this version)
-- IF YOU WANT A FEATURE, ASK ME !

 ## Possibilities

-- Trading bot
+- Custom data analysis
-- Discord alerts
+- Discord alerts based on TA
-- Hard backtest
+- Hard backtesting of strategies
-- Machine Learning based indicator
+- Machine Learning based on indicator data
-- Free replay mode for all timeframes

 ___